 Kids with constipation don’t defecate periodically.
-Moreover, they may not have smooth and bulky stools, as they should.
+Moreover, they may not have smooth or bulky stools.
 Also, they may experience pain during defecation.

 Kids with constipation have delayed defecation or a hard time to poop that persists for longer than two weeks.
 In fact, it is one of the ten most frequent pathological conditions that general pediatricians deal with!

 Furthermore, only a small percentage of children has an organic cause of constipation.
 About 95% of constipation cases have a functional cause.
 Common causes of constipation in kids are:

 - poor diet

 For instance, toddlers may try to avoid an unpleasant defecation.
 Actually, the peak incidence of constipation occurs between 2 and 4 years of age.
 It’s when they learn to go to the bathroom by themselves.